ZhijieXiong/pyedmine/README_EN.md

 5. Model Evaluation: Evaluation scripts for each model are also provided in the `examples` directory.
 PyEdmine implements evaluation metrics from multiple perspectives and at different levels of granularity, including cold-start evaluation and unbiased evaluation;

-6. Other Features: (1)PyEdmine supports automatic hyperparameter optimization for some models using Bayesian optimization; (2) PyEdmine allows enabling wandb integration through parameter configuration.
+6. Other Features: (1) PyEdmine supports automatic hyperparameter optimization for some models using Bayesian optimization; (2) PyEdmine allows enabling wandb integration through parameter configuration; (3) Visualization of Student Knowledge State Dynamics.

 For detailed instructions on each step, please refer to the following sections.